OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 --------------------------------------
 ## 2.4.
 Failure or malfunction of AI-specific elements through use
+Impact:  The AI systems is unavailable, leading to issues with processes, organizations or individuals that depend on the AI system (e.g. business continuity issues, safety issues in process control, unavailability of services)

-This threat refers to  application failure (i.e. denial of service) induced by an attacker (e.g. due to bad input).
+This threat refers to  application failure (i.e. denial of service) induced by an attacker through use (i.e. providing input).
+The failure occurs from either the volume or the content of the input.

 ### 2.4.1.
 Denial of model service due to inconsistent data or a sponge example
 A denial of service could be caused by input data with an inappropriate format, and causing malfunctioning of the model or its input logic.